raagin/django-streamfield/README.md

 ```
 In block template use `{{ options.margins }}`

-> Note: Now only "checkbox" and "select" type is working.
+> Note: Now only "checkbox", "text",  and "select" type is working.